March 18

 1981

-The Rolling Stones “America” Tour was a tour that took place across America in 1981, where the Rolling Stones performed at stadiums and venues across the country.
-The band was promoting “Tattoo You” and was the highest grossing tour of the year.
+The Rolling Stones 1981 American Tour took over massive stadiums and venues across the country.
+The band was promoting 'Tattoo You' and was the highest grossing tour of the year.
 The band received over 51 million dollars in ticket sales and had roughly two million attendees over the span of their concerts.

 May 19